File: how to nourish, style and maintain your hair?

 Not 36,000 solutions with this type of structure: you have to add volume to the top of the figure.

-For 2017, several trends will dominate: that of plus sizes with curly hair and retro style; that of the "animal" - that is to say mid-length cuts, both chic and rebellious - and that of sport mixed with urban, undercut style .
+For 2017, several trends will dominate: that of large sizes with curly hair and retro style; that of the "animal" - that is to say mid-length cuts, both chic and rebellious - and that of sport mixed with urban, undercut style .

 For 2018, I think the shaved head and bleached hair will make a comeback .

 THE hair trend that will have left its mark on 2017?
 Probably the undercut, as Christophe points out.
-This cut, long on the top of the head and shaved on the sides, has changed dimension this year by becoming a true classic.
+This cut, long on top of the head and shaved on the sides, has changed dimension this year by becoming a true classic.
 Like Kendrick Lamar or Brad Pitt, many, many, many have adopted it.

 Where do these trends come from?